czyzak/cookiedump/README.md

-# cookidump

-Easily dump cookidoo recipes from the official website

 ### Description ###

 The cookidump program allows you to dump all recipes on [Cookidoo](https://cookidoo.pl) websites (available for different countries) for offline and posticipate reading.